tarampampam/random-user-agent/README.md

 ### Warning

-Depending on your threat model, using this extension might make you _more_ fingerprintable, not less.
+Depending on your threat model, faking your user agent might make you _more_ fingerprintable, not less.
 There are ways other than `User-Agent` sniffing to determine what browser you're using, so malicious sites could learn what browser you're _really_ using through other means and then combine that with your randomly changing `User-Agent` to pretty effectively track you.
 For background, see [this GitHub issue](https://github.com/tarampampam/random-user-agent/issues/47).
 You've been warned.

 ### Get the Plugin!
 [Google Webstore] & [Firefox Add-ons]